takoyakidath/mcstatusbot-1/CONTRIBUTING.md

 ### Notices:

 - Only add / modify one language at a time.
-PRs that modify more than one language will be rejected.

 - Do not edit any other files / code in a language PR.
 Open a separate PR for code modifications.
-Any language PRs that modify code will be rejected.

 - Do not add or delete any files.
-Any PR that violates this rule will be rejected.

 - Do not include profane language in a translation.
 We will check.
 First offense will lead to rejection of PR with warning.
 Any further offense will result in a ban.
 - Multiple PRs for the same language will be treated in the order they were received.
 Should the merge of a prior PR for your language cause a conflict with your PR, we will notify you with a comment and allow you to correct your translations.
 - Should there be minor errors in the PR, we will add a comment and allow you to correct the PR.

-- Any egregious violations of the guidelines will result in a PR rejection.
-If your PR is rejected, your branch will be deleted too.

 - Once merged, the bot will incorporate the changes into the subsequent monthly update.
 Depending on when your changes are accepted, they might take a few weeks to show up.

 Thank you for your contribution!
 When your PR is merged, you will automatically be listed as a contributor!
 If you have any questions, please open a github issue.